Important Note: Contact information for graduate Pathology has changed to: Telephone: 514-398-3045; Email: gradstudies.pathology [at] mcgill.ca.

 Pathology Admission Requirements and Application Procedures

 Applicants must have a B.Sc. or an equivalent degree with an extensive background in the physical and biological sciences.
 An academic record equivalent to or better than a cumulative grade point average (CGPA) of 3.2 out of 4.0 at McGill is required for at least the two final full-time years of undergraduate training, with a minimum CGPA of 3.0 overall.
+It is an advantage if candidates have very favourable supporting letters or have demonstrated an exceptional aptitude for research.
+All candidates are expected to apply for scholarships and fellowships, which usually require a higher CGPA or other evidence of excellence.

 Students are normally accepted into the M.Sc. program, and those candidates showing exceptional ability may be permitted to transfer into the Ph.D. program after one year of training.